FAQs

 1 single breath of big city air contains more toxins than are in 2,000 spritzes of APOLOGUE perfumes.

-One inorganic meal has a similarly astounding comparison.
+(For that matter, one inorganic meal has a similarly astounding comparison.)

 * Best estimates of various volatile oil molecules’ absorption rates are extrapolated, from indirect research.
 On average, the amount is thought to be about 10% at most, when not occluded (covered and sealed) after application.
 Occluded with heat on top, the absorption climbs to about 75%.